n8n-io/n8n-docs/docs/getting-started/key-components.md

 The Editor UI sidebar menu contains the following operations:

 ### Workflows
+This section includes the operations for creating and editing [workflows](#Workflow).
 1. **New**: Create a new workflow
 2. **Open**: Open the list of saved workflows
 3. **Save**: Save changes to the current workflow